meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Today, this moral dilemma is starkly visible.
 The postwar debate over convenience versus abuse has morphed into the contemporary crisis of AI alignment and the existential risk posed by uncontrollable optimizing intelligence.
 We are grappling with the potential of a "singularity"—a final, inscrutable, apocalyptic teleology—that confirms Wiener’s worst fear: technical inevitability superseding human control.

 His sequel, *The Human Use of Human Beings*, laid things out plainly.
 His core concern was that a society governed by feedback becomes a society without purpose; such a society privileges stability over meaning.
-Human beings, when embedded as components in a feedback system, risk losing interiority, agency, and unpredictability—the very things we might imagine we prize most about our condition.
+Human beings, when embedded as components in a feedback system, risk losing **interiority**, **agency**, and **unpredictability**—the very things we might imagine we prize most about our condition.
 As he noted,

 > *"Any use of a human being in which less is demanded of him and less is attributed to him than his full status is a degradation and a waste."*